Elliot-Ayliffe/GRACE-HPC/docs/cli.md

 # Command-line Interface (CLI)

-Now that the configuration file has been editted and saved, you can run `GRACE-HPC` from the command-line to calculate the energy use and carbon footprint of your HPC jobs:
+Now that the configuration file has been edited and saved, you can run `GRACE-HPC` from the command-line to calculate the energy use and carbon footprint of your HPC jobs:

 ```bash
 gracehpc run [ARGUMENT-OPTIONS]